Porky's Badtime Story

-Porky's Badtime Story is a 1937 Warner Bros.
-Looney Tunes cartoon directed by Robert Clampett (his first short as director) and an uncredited Chuck Jones.
-The short was released on July 24, 1937, and stars Porky Pig and Gabby Goat.
-The short was later remade as Tick Tock Tuckered (1944), with Daffy Duck taking Gabby's role.
+Porky's Badtime Story is a 1937 American animated comedy short film directed by Robert Clampett.
+It was released on July 24, 1937.
+It is the 88th film in the Looney Tunes series, the 26th cartoon to feature Porky Pig, the second film to feature Gabby Goat and the first to be directed by Clampett.
+The short was later remade by Clampett as Tick Tock Tuckered (1944), with Daffy Duck taking Gabby's role.